IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 # Navigate application deplyoment options with Cloud Foundry, Kubernetes, OpenWhisk and Istio

-Microservices and containers are now influencing application design and deployment patterns and will continue to do so for the foreseeable future.
-According to one survey, 60 percent of all new applications will use cloud-enabled continuous delivery microservice architectures, DevOps, and containers.
-But with the proliferation of microservices, a number of deployment platforms have emerged.
-What do we choose and why?
-In this journey, we help you navigate microservices deployment options with some popular microservices platforms like Cloud Foundry, Kubernetes, OpenWhisk and Istio.
+PaaS platforms like Cloud Foundry, container orchestrators like Kubernetes, Serverless platforms like OpenWhisk and Service-mesh like Istio are all great technologies to deploy and manage your microservices on.
+Common wisdom says there is no such thing as too many choices, but abundance of choices can lead to analysis paralysis.
+In this code we look at deployment experience the different platforms provide, and what do we gain and loose by choosing one against another.

-We start with a sample Node.js monolithic application, flightassist, factor it into microservices, and then use it for demonstrating and comparing various deployment technologies.
-Specifically, a set of trade-offs and comparisons can be made between these deployment models.
+We start with a sample Node.js monolithic application, Flightassist, factor it into two microservices, and then use it for demonstrating and comparing various deployment technologies.
+A set of trade-offs and comparisons can be made between these deployment models, and this application provides a basis for those discussions.

-To factor the application into microservices, we'll add a python microservice to the picture.
-Instead of directly accessing the apis from Node app, the python program will serve as a proxy to query the two external services.
+To factor the application into microservices, we add a python microservice to the picture.
+Instead of directly accessing the apis from Node app, the python program will serve as a proxy to query.

 ![architecure-diagram](images/paas-containers.png)